-The Stage 2 Training Certificate signifies that an anaesthetist in training has achieved the required HALOs in all learning outcomes for that stage of training, has passed the Final FRCA, and is eligible to progress to Stage 3.
+The Stage 2 Training Certificate signifies that an anaesthetist in training has achieved the required HALOs in all learning outcomes for that stage of training, has passed the Final FRCA.

 5.7.14 Stage 3 Training Certificate

 The Stage 3 Training Certificate signifies that an anaesthetist in training has achieved the required HALOs in all learning outcomes for that stage of training and is eligible for the award of a CCT or CESR[CP].